 - Surgery Scheduler

-For Medical Assisting Degree program information and course descriptions, click here.
+For Medical Assisting Degree program information and courses, click here.

-To access Medical Assisting Diploma program information and course descriptions, click here.
+To access Medical Assisting Diploma program information and courses, click here.

 The different roles in this profession assure you a fast-moving and challenging career – a career for people who want knowledge of the medical field and enjoy helping and working with others!
 Read more: Bureau of Labor Statistics, Occupational Outlook Handbook.*